hahayeahman123/BE-Food-system/README.md

 - This API is designed for educational purposes and does not include production-level security or input validation.
 ## Project info

-This is a school project making a RESTful API design and Mongoose.
+This is a school project making a RESTful API design using Mongoose.

 Made by me, Lukas :)